 Psoriasis is a chronic, systemic, inflammatory skin disease associated with a significant physical and psychological burden.1

-Psoriasis affects up to 7.5 million people in the US.2 Worldwide, 125 million people, 2–3% of the total population, have psoriasis.2 Plaque psoriasis, also called psoriasis vulgaris, is the most common form and affects about 80–90% of people with psoriasis.1,3,4
+Psoriasis affects approximately 8 million people in the US and 125 million people worldwide.2 Plaque psoriasis, also called psoriasis vulgaris, is the most common form and affects about 80–90% of people with psoriasis.1,3,4

 The typical age of onset is 15–25 years, but psoriasis can develop at any age.2 People with psoriasis are at an increased risk of developing other chronic and serious health conditions.
 Comorbidities include psoriatic arthritis, inflammatory bowel disease, hypertension, diabetes, obesity, and depression.3 Psoriasis has a significant impact on quality of life and on psychological health.1,3 Nearly 60% of people with psoriasis consider the disease to be a large problem in their everyday life.5

 Psoriasis is a chronic disease that can wax and wane, with periods of worsening and periods of milder symptoms or remission.3 It is not contagious and cannot be transmitted by touching someone who has it.1 Plaque psoriasis is characterized by raised, red patches of skin, often with silvery scales (Figure 1).1,3 Plaques can vary in size and may join into a larger area if multiple plaques are close to each other.2,3 Plaques can appear in a few areas or all over the body.1,3 Psoriatic plaques most commonly occur on the scalp, trunk, buttocks, and limbs (e.g. elbows, knees, fingernails, and toenails), affecting both sides of the body in a symmetrical distribution.1,3